hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/reason-react-apollo/tutorial-site/content/queries/2-create-query.md

 +  <GraphQLQueries.GetMyTodosQuery>
 ```

 Woot!
-You have written your first GraphQL integration with React.
+You have written your first GraphQL integration with ReasonReact.
 Easy isn't it?

 How does this work?
 -------------------
 When you wrapped your return with `<GetMyTodosQuery>` component, Apollo provides the render prop function with a Union type of `Loading`, `Error(error)` and `Data(data)`.
 You can pattern match over the argument of the render prop and figure out the status of the GraphQL request.

-`Loading`: When the result matches `Loading`, this means that the GraphQL request is in loading state.
-This information can be used to display a loading spinner.

-`Error(error)`: A runtime error with graphQLErrors and networkError properties.
-Contains information about what went wrong with your query.
+Currently, we are rendering data only if it matches with `Data(data)`, in the next section, we will handle the `Loading` and `Error` states.

 `Data(data)`: A type containing the result of your GraphQL query.
 This will contain our actual data from the server.
 In our case, it will be the todo data.